YannickSpoerl/JavaOpenMensa/README.md

 info-messages will be printed.</br>
 I recommend sticking with those two objects all the time, using multiple parsers and data-objects create nothing but confusion. </br>
 `Data data = new Data(parser, System.out)` </br>
-Before doing any requests you need to initialize the Data-object with all Canteens: </br>
+Before doing any requests, you need to initialize the Data-object with all Canteens: </br>
 Doing `data.initialize()`will initialize all Canteens from the local save-file or fetch them from online and create a new save-file. </br>
-If you want to update List of Canteens you can either delete the save-file (allCanteens.txt) or call `data.updateCanteens()` </br>
+If you want to update List of Canteens you can either delete the save-file (allCanteens.tmp) or call `data.updateCanteens()` </br>
 Now that we retrieved all canteens we can access any of them with multiple functions: </br>
 * `data.getAllCanteens()` simply returns a Set containing all canteens </br>
 * `data.getCanteenByName(String name)` returns all Canteens matching the given name in a set</br>